trampolinerocket/pat-scr/README.md

 #PatentScraper

-Script to scrape patents from Google using Google Patent API and storing it in MongoDB
+Script to scrape patents from Google using Google Patent API and store them in MongoDB

 forked from Anvesha4/PatentScraper